BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 We are migrating all our on-premise applications to AWS cloud.
 Most of them are/will be migrated to Kops-managed Kubernetes clusters, and some are/will be migrated as lambdas.
-To secure this migration (first only sending 1% of each application's requests to AWS, then 5%, then 25% and so on), we are using HAProxy in front of both on-prem and on-AWS deployments.
+To secure this migration, we are using HAProxy in front of both on-prem and on-AWS deployments (first only sending 1% of each application's requests to AWS, then 5%, then 25% and so on).
-Disclaimer: This article describes a feedback from production.
+Disclaimer: This article describes a feedback from production environment.
 We have changed the name of applications mentioned here, but everything else is true within the limits of our knowledge.

-# The first application we migrated
+# The first migrated application

 It's an API written in PHP.
 It has no external dependency (database, redis…), except for another API, called over HTTP.
 We have migrated this application to the cloud like we've done with other applications since.

 The first step was to deploy this application to a kubernetes cluster and expose it over an ELB.
 Then, we wanted to send real-user requests to that app.
-We wanted to see how it behaves with real production traffic.
+We wanted to see how it would behave with real production traffic.
 But we didn’t wanted to send 100% of our users over there at once: we’d rather first check everything works fine with just 1% of our users.